UVI KEY SUITE ELECTIC & KEY SUITE DIGITAL – DOUBLE DOWN

 An Akai SG01 by the looks.
 I confess that this one is not my favourite.
 It is quite thin and plonky sounding, but I am sure there are plenty of uses to be found by some musicians and sound design producers.

 This is a strange choice!
-The Alesis NanoPiano was the cheapest of the cheap bad in the day and never known for its high-fidelity.
+The Alesis NanoPiano was the cheapest of the cheap bad in the day and was never known for its high fidelity.
 It was very mobile due to its tiny size, so popular with live bands.
 I am not crazy about the electric piano, but the grand piano sounds quite nice in a cool artificial way.

 Surely an Ensoniq ESQ, but I am not sure as I have never played the real synth.
 This variant has plenty of retro vibe, with a very nice electric piano selection.
 Excellent Electric Piano presets.

 I am not sure of the origins of this instrument but it reminds me of my old Kurzweil 1000px sound module.
-Quite dated 80’s tone, but very usable never the less.
+Quite a dated 80s tone, but very usable never the less.

 A little thin sounding, but nice to play.
 Nothing to do summersaults over, but a nice little selection of retro-sounding presets.